adityagupta679/ai/README.md

 ```python
 pip download -r requirements.txt
 ```
 This downloads python packages in the directory this command is run.
 This directory can be now zipped and moved to the enterprise server.
+Follow steps in setup file to setup python running in server.